-^{} ERAi^{} = ERA-interim variables after implementation of the corrections described in Section 3. ^{} ERA40 resolution is 6-hourly and 1.125°.
+^{} ERAi = ERA-interim variables after implementation of the corrections described in Section 3.

+^{} ERA40 resolution is 6-hourly and 1.125°.
 To provide a homogeneous record, ERA40 have been interpolated at the resolution of ERAi (3-hourly and 0.7°).

-1.4 Global budgets of heat and freshwater of the various DFS
+2.2 Global budgets of heat and freshwater of the various DFS

-We shall have a Table with global heat and freshwater budgets for all DFS forcing.
+Work in progress to provide a Table with global heat and freshwater budgets for all DFS forcing.